-DON SCHLITZ HAS BEEN SELECTED AS AN INDUCTEE TO THE COUNTRY MUSIC HALL OF FAME.
-HE WILL BE OFFICIALLY INDUCTED IN OCTOBER OF 2017.
+DON SCHLITZ WAS OFFICIALLY INDUCTED INTO THE COUNTRY MUSIC HALL OF FAME IN OCTOBER 2017.

 Don Schlitz is among the most influential and beloved songwriters in the history of country music.